Continuing the Legacy of Community Artistic Expression Building

 Environmental Justice Brigade 2024

-Every summer for the past few year I have had the privilege of working with Sumer Search Philadelphia and Amber Art and Design where we connect with local Philadelphia high school age youth who are interested and concern with environmental issues that affect us as Philadelphians.
+Every summer for the past few years I have had the privilege of working with Sumer Search Philadelphia and Amber Art and Design where we connect with local Philadelphia high school age youths who are interested and concern with environmental issues that affect us as Philadelphians.

 Through project based learning, art making, research and outdoor experiences youth were able to gain a wide perspective of ways we can all combat issues of the environment.
 Some topics we discussed were, trash disposal, illegal dumping, supporting Philadelphia's natural habitats and water safety.
 All of these issues are connected to the well being of our city.

 For their final project , youth were to research and create a mini zine about their topic.
-I love creating zines because the are a great way to connect art and literacy.
+It think creating zines are a great technique and practice because you can intersect art, literacy and shared information.

 Through project based learning, art making, research and outdoor experiences youth were able to gain a wide perspective of ways we can all combat issues of the environment.
 Some topics we discussed were, trash disposal, illegal dumping, supporting Philadelphia's natural habitats and water safety.
 All of these issues are connected to the well being of our city.

 For their final project , youth were to research and create a mini zine about their topic.
-I love creating zines because the are a great way to connect art and literacy.
+It think creating zines are a great technique and practice because you can intersect art, literacy and shared information.